Version-controlling SQL Server Databases in GitHub

 To close an issue, you need to add a keyword before the issue number in the Comment text box before committing local changes.
 You can use any of the following keywords:

 For instance, we have an open GiHub issue with request to add a test table and close the issue after completion.

 After table creation, we need to open the Source Control Document, select the created table in the Local Changes section, and write the following in the Comment text box: Closes #2 (Closes is a keyword to close the issue, #2 is the issue number).
 After this, we just need to commit the created table.

 As a result, we can see that the issue has been successfully closed.

+When other developers modify database files and commit their changes to repository, these changes are represented in the Remote Changes section of the Source Control Document.
+For instance, a nullable column has been modified to non-nullable.
 All you need to do for updating your local database is to select changes and click the Get Latest button.

 The Source Control Document also shows DDL diffs for the conflicts, so you you will instantly know what exactly is wrong.